modernweb-dev/web/docs/guides/going-buildless/serving.md

 ### Relative URLs

 The least specific type of URL is a relative URL.
-Like absolute URLs, they omit the protocol and origin, but unlike absolute URLs, which contain a full path, relattive URLs contain a partial, or relative path.
+Like absolute URLs, they omit the protocol and origin, but unlike absolute URLs, which contain a full path, relative URLs contain a partial, or relative path.
 They start with `./`, `../`, or a path to a resource. for example:

 ```html
 <a href="../">Go Up</a>